jclqrs/Lam_2024_Code/TT-seq/TTseq_README.md

-# RNA-seq analysis
+# TT-seq analysis

-# Align reads with salmon
+# Calculate gene-level counts with htseq
-Transcript quantification was performed with salmon.
+Gene-level counts were calculated with htseq for both sample and spike-in alignments.
 An example bash script with the alignment parameters is provided:

-`sbatch run_salmon.sh`
+`sbatch run_htseqcount_samples.sh`

 # Differential analysis with DESeq2
 Differential gene expression analysis was performed wiht DESeq2.
 An example jupyter notebook is provided:

-`RNAseq_DESeq2_example_YY1AID_timecourse.ipynb`
+`DESeq2_ttseq_spikein.ipynb`